Transport of glass products

 Multimodal transport involves transporting goods under a single contract but combining at least two different transport modes.
 For instance, it can be a combination of road and/or rail and/or water (by sea or inland waterway).
 The idea is to cover the shortest feasible distance by road and to make the majority of the journey by rail and/or waterway.
 This makes it possible to avoid trucks on the road and to reduce traffic congestion, and also represents a large reduction in CO2 emissions.

 AGC Glass Europe started to use multimodal transport with a railway network between Belgium and Italy in 2009.
-AGC and Lannutti Group, the European leader in logistics management for raw glass, signed an agreement setting up Green Line Advanced Systems and Services, a joint venture for combined road-rail-waterway transport of glass throughout Europe.
-Since then, Green Line has expanded with the objective to cover Europe (Belgium, Italy, France, Spain, Finland, Turkey, etc.).
+AGC and Lannutti Group, the European leader in logistics management for raw glass, signed an agreement setting up a joint venture for combined road-rail-waterway transport of glass throughout Europe.
+Since then, it has expanded with the objective to cover Europe (Belgium, Italy, France, Spain, Finland, Turkey, etc.).

 Innovating transport materials